Myanmar police 'set up' Reuters reporters in sting-police witness

 The prosecutor did not respond to Reuters' requests for comment.

-(Additional reporting by Yimou Lee, Aye Win Myint and Sam Aung Moon; Editing by John Chalmers and Alex Richardson)
+(Additional reporting by Yimou Lee, Aye Win Myint and Sam Aung Moon; Editing by John Chalmers, Alex Richardson and Frances Kerry)